Finite-size effects on the cluster expansions for quantum gases in restricted geometries: Statistical Mechanical Density Matrix

-where $\vartheta_3$ represents a Jacobi (elliptic) theta function in the usual notation\footnote{The Jacobi (elliptic) theta function, $\vartheta_3(u,q)$, is defined as $\vartheta_3(u,q)=1+2\sum_{j=1}^\infty q^{j^2}\cos(2ju)$ for $u\in\mathbb{C}$ and $|q|<1$.}.
+where $\vartheta_3$ represents the Jacobi (elliptic) theta function of the 3rd kind in the usual notation\footnote{The Jacobi (elliptic) theta function, $\vartheta_3(u,q)$, is defined as $\vartheta_3(u,q)=1+2\sum_{j=1}^\infty q^{j^2}\cos(2ju)$ for $u\in\mathbb{C}$ and $|q|<1$.}.
+This is a new result, as the summation in the preceding equation, though looks simple, was not evaluated before us in the context of the density matrix for a particle in a 1-D box.
 The second term in the right hand side of Eqn.(\ref{eqn:8}) breaks the translational symmetry in the density matrix-element, as because, the density matrix-element no longer depends on separation of the points $x$ and $x'$ for finite $L$.
+The translation symmetry, however, is preserved for the free particle as clear in the Eqn.(\ref{eqn:5}).
 We plot the density matrix-element (Eqn.(\ref{eqn:8})) and also compare it with the one with the free-boundary (Eqn.(\ref{eqn:5})) in FIG. \ref{fig1}.
 Eqn.(\ref{eqn:8}) is significantly different from Eqn.(\ref{eqn:5}) in the low temperature regime when thermal de Broglie wavelength, $\lambda_T=\sqrt{\frac{2\pi\hbar^2}{mk_BT}}$, becomes comparable to or bigger than the system size ($L$).
-It is also clear from the dashed line of the figure, that, the density matrix-element is not being maximized at $x'=x$ unless $x=L/2$\footnote{Maximization of the density matrix-element is possible at $x'=x=L/2$ as there is a reflection symmetry about this point.}, as the translation symmetry is broken for the finite size ($L$) of the system.
+It is also clear from the dashed line of the figure, that, the density matrix-element is not being maximized at $x'=x$ unless $x'=L/2$\footnote{Maximization of the density matrix-element is possible at $x'=x=L/2$ as there is a reflection symmetry about this point.}, as the translation symmetry is broken for the finite-size ($L$) of the system.